 For various reasons, more and more families have opted to teach their children at home.
 Parents are dissatisfied with the quality of education in the public school system and concerned about the safety of their children.
-Here’s a brief summary based on my own experience with my daughter from kindergarten through third grade.
+Here’s a brief summary of homeschooling pros and cons, based on my own experience with my daughter from kindergarten through eighth grade.

 Social Development: You, as the parent, need to schedule a lot of play dates, plan various field trips, and do as much as possible as a family to ensure that your child will be well-rounded socially.

 Qualification: Even when you feel you are lacking in some way or another, your child will benefit fully from that ‘one-on-one’ education.

 Options: Each state has different requirements but I will explain a few types of homeschooling that I am familiar with.
 Regardless of where you live, there are several support groups to help you along.

 1) Fill in and submit a form that you are a private school and do all your teaching on your own.

 2) Go through a public school that has an independent study course (they will provide all the textbooks, homework, etc. and you bring your child in the school weekly).

 3) Use an online course in which your child does all their work on the computer (or at least logs on each day) and also communicates with their teacher online.